mbilotta/julia/README.md

 First time Julia is started you will get an error about missing plugins.
 That's because Julia doesn't come equipped with any of the pluggable elements discussed above.
 You can install [DPC4J](https://github.com/mbilotta/dpc4j) that provides a minimal set of plugins to start exploring fractals.

+## Command Line Interface (CLI)

+Below you'll find some examples of using the Julia CLI to generate images.

+### Simplest case

+Mandelbrot set of quadratic formula (full view) using the _escape time_ algorithm (all parameters set to default), 800x600 pixels, PNG format:

+    juliac.exe generate -n Double -f Quadratic -r EscapeTime -W 800 -H 600 -o mandelbrot.png

+At a minimum, we need to specify the number factory (`-n`), the formula (`-f`) and the representation (`-r`) to be used.

+To save in a different format, just use a different extension in the output file name.

+### Julia set generation

+Full view of Julia set at C = (0.285, 0.01), JPEG format, everything else as above:

+    juliac.exe generate -n Double -f Quadratic -r EscapeTime -W 800 -H 600 -o julia.jpg c=0.285,0.01

+A "default" Julia set point which depends on the formula being used can be set passing `c=default`.

+### Zooming

+Back to Mandelbrot set.
+This is a detail of what is known as _Seahorse Valley_:

+    juliac.exe generate -n Double -f Quadratic -r EscapeTime -W 800 -H 600 -o mandelbrot-seahorse.png rect=-0.751085,0.13247425,-0.734975,0.12039175 r.maxIterations=2000

+A partial view is set with <code>rect=_Re<sub>0</sub>_,_Im<sub>0</sub>_,_Re<sub>1</sub>_,_Im<sub>1</sub>_</code>.
+It is important that you specify the argument without whitespaces.
+Also between left and right hand sides there must be a single `=` without withespaces.

+Currently there is no way to set `rect` using center and diameter as you would do in other programs.
+I will remove this limitation in the next release.

+Also note that we are raising the maximum number of iterations to avoid loss of accuracy.
+This is accomplished by `r.maxIterations=2000` which sets the `maxIterations` parameter of the selected representation to a higher value (the default for `EscapeTime` is 500).

+### Setting color and gradient parameters

+Following example sets the `untrappedOutsidePoint` parameter of `TangentCircles` to a transparent color (the format is <code>_R_,_G_,_B_,_A_</code>), the `untrappedInsidePoint` parameter to an opaque color (alpha is omitted) and the `trappedPoint4` parameter to a gradient starting from color (0, 255, 108) going to (255, 64, 44) and stopping at (0, 0, 96):

+    juliac.exe generate -n Double -f Quadratic -r TangentCircles -W 800 -H 600 -o mandelbrot-tc.png r.untrappedOutsidePoint=25,150,82,50 r.untrappedInsidePoint=80,140,200 r.trappedPoint4=0,255,108@0^255,64,44@.6^0,0,96@1

+### Using parameter hints

+Here we are telling Julia to set the `gradient` parameter of `EscapeTime` to its third hint (note that hints are enumerated starting from zero):

+    juliac.exe generate -n Double -f Quadratic -r EscapeTime -W 800 -H 600 -o mandelbrot.png r.hint.gradient=2

+### Using hint groups

+Hint groups can be recalled similarly as hints but using `*` instead of a parameter name:

+    juliac.exe generate -n Double -f Carlson -r TangentCircles -W 800 -H 600 -o mandelbrot-tc-fig5.png r.hint.*=fig5

+Hint groups can also be used to set individual parameters.
+E.g. passing `r.hint.rc=fig5` will set the single parameter `rc` to its value inside group `fig5` (other parameters in the group will be unaffected).

+### Setting number factory and formula parameters

+You can use the prefixes `n` and `f` respectively:

+    juliac.exe generate -n BigDecimal -f Multibrot -r EscapeTime -W 800 -H 600 -o multibrot.png n.precision=32 f.bailout=100

+Here `precision` is a parameter of the `BigDecimal` number factory while `bailout` pertains to the `Multibrot` formula.

 ## Building Julia

 You need JDK 1.8+ and Maven installed in your system: